(What's the Story) Morning Glory?: Cover

 The cover features the London branch of Nottingham-based record store chain Selectadisc (Nottingham branch pictured).

 The cover is a picture of two men passing each other on Berwick Street in London.
-The two men are London DJ Sean Rowley and album sleeve designer Brian Cannon (back to the camera).
-The album's producer Owen Morris can be seen in the background, on the left footpath, holding the album's master tape in front of his face.
+The two men are London DJ Sean Rowley (facing the camera) and album sleeve designer Brian Cannon (back to the camera).
+The album's producer Owen Morris can be seen in the background, on the left footpath, holding a box containing the album's master tape in front of his face.
 The location was chosen because the street was a popular location for record shops at the time.
 The cover cost £25,000 to produce.
 In the documentary Squaring the Circle: The Story of Hipgnosis, Noel Gallagher expresses his displeasure with the cover, admitting that he had not paid enough attention to the art design process.
 Long after the album's release, he recalls asking "Who okayed that [cover]?"
 Only to be told "Er, you did."